theOehrly/Fast-F1/docs/known_bugs.rst

     referring to timing_data drivers.
 For winter test we have driver number 65535 and it is not bypassed.

-- :mod:`fastf1.track` is currently broken:

-    Changes made to the position data by F1 broke the functionality of this module.
-    The breaking changes were introduced with the firts GP (Austria) of 2020.

 - Missing telemetry